 Portable spa installation is simple when properly planned.
-To that end, it is important that you read the following information carefully and consult with your Master Spas dealer.
+To that end, it is important that you read the following information carefully and consult with your Polaris Spas dealer.

 - Access The actual dimensions of your new spa will determine the amount of space that is needed in moving the spa from curbside to its final installation area.
 Be sure to measure side yard dimensions, gates or doors and vertical obstructions such as roof overhangs and overhead cables.
 Any other space limiting obstacles such as trees or shrubs must be evaluated. - 2) If the spa is being installed indoors, dimension limitations such as stairs, ceilings and walls must be taken into consideration.
-Please have your Master Spas dealer or delivery service review site or installation plans prior to delivery.
+Please have your Polaris Spas dealer or delivery service review site or installation plans prior to delivery. - 3) Surface/Pad Requirements When your new spa is filled with water and bathers, it may weigh as much as several tons.
+It is imperative that the base beneath the spa can support the actual weight.
+The spa must be on a uniformly firm, continuous, and level surface.
+The recommended foundation is a concrete pad with a minimum thickness of four (4) inches with steel reinforcement bars crossed throughout the pad.